prehisle/pdms/backend/README.md

 ## Getting started

 1. Ensure Go 1.22+ is installed.
-2. Configure the connection to the NDR service by setting environment variables or editing `.env`:
+2. Configure the connection to the NDR service and (optional) Postgres by setting environment variables or editing `.env`:

 ```
 YDMS_NDR_BASE_URL=http://localhost:9001